-Ongoing Long-Term Incentive Plan (LTIP) - Performance-Based Equity Grants: Our long-term incentive strategy uses performance-based shares as a component of total targeted compensation as an incentive to achieve the specific financial objectives included in our long-term financial plan.
+Long-Term Incentive Plan (LTIP) - Performance-Based Equity Grants: In fiscal 2005, the Compensation Committee adopted a new long-term incentive strategy using performance-based shares as a component of total targeted compensation.
+The LTIP was established as a performance incentive for senior management, including our NEOs, and other key employees to provide incentive to achieve the specific financial objectives included in our long-term financial plan.
 The number of shares that eventually vest and are issued to LTIP participants is variable and based entirely upon the achievement of specified performance objectives over a defined performance period.